-- the project must have been completed after the date you lodged your application for accreditation approval - the project must not commence until after the scoping plan application is approved, and until we have received an application for project plan approval - if the project is across multiple sites, the site and upgrade must be sufficiently similar - any lighting products installed as part of the activity must have been listed on the Register of Products before you lodge the next impact report for the project, and meet all other product requirements as detailed in Section 6.3 of this document - you must be able to source all documentation to verify the pre- and post-activity conditions - project applicants must be approved to undertake PBA by the commission prior to applying.
+- the project must not commence until after the scoping plan application is approved, and until we have received an application for project plan approval (where applicable) - if the project is across multiple sites, the site and upgrade must be sufficiently similar - any lighting products installed as part of the activity must have been listed on the VEU Register of Products before you lodge the next impact report for the project, and meet all other product requirements as detailed in Section 7.3 of this document - you must be able to source all documentation to verify the pre- and post-activity conditions - project applicants must be approved to undertake PBA by the commission prior to applying.
 Therefore, projects cannot commence prior to accreditation - If the project creates certificates by switching to a source of renewable energy generation, no certificates can be claimed for energy exported beyond the measurement boundary.